 The AMS website will be down for maintenance on May 23 between 6:00am - 8:00am EDT.
 For questions please contact AMS Customer Service at firstname.lastname@example.org or (800) 321-4267 (U.S. & Canada), (401) 455-4000 (Worldwide).

-The Beal Prize was funded by Andrew Beal, a prominent banker who is also a mathematics enthusiast.
-An AMS-appointed committee will award this prize for either a proof or a counterexample of the Beal Conjecture published in a refereed journal.The prize money--now US$100,000--is being held by the AMS until it is awarded.
-The interest is used to fund the annual Erdös Memorial Lecture and other activities of the Society.
+The Beal Prize is funded by D. Andrew Beal, a prominent banker who is also a mathematics enthusiast.
+An AMS-appointed committee, the Beal Prize Committee, will recommend awarding this prize for either a proof or a counterexample of the Beal Conjecture published in a refereed and respected mathematics publication.

-The Beal conjecture and prize were announced in an article that appeared in the December 1997 issue of The Notices of the American Mathematical Society.
-The prize will be awarded by an AMS-appointed committee for either a proof or a counterexample of the Beal Conjecture that is published in a refereed journal.
+The Beal Conjecture and Prize were announced in an article that appeared in the December 1997 issue of Notices of the American Mathematical Society.
+The early history of the Beal Conjecture is described here.